oss-fund/monetization-platforms/posts/substack.md

 fee_text: "If you have a paid publication, Substack charges 10% of your subscription revenue."
 ---

-Paid newsletters where readers pay directly to writers, bloggers, thinkers, and creatives of every background..<!--more-->
+Paid newsletters where readers pay directly to writers, bloggers, thinkers, and creatives of every background.<!--more-->